State Pro-Life Laws of 2021

 Hawaii

-The Hawaii Legislature in 2021 did not pass a proposed bill that would have allowed non-physicians to perform abortions.
+The Hawaii Legislature in 2021 passed a proposed bill that would allow non-physicians to perform abortions.

 Idaho

-Note: This story was updated after posting to correct the information on Hawaii.